AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * Added support to set a version of a page while deleting it.
 If versioning is disabled for the deleted page, AEM Sites cannot restore such pages (NPR-30891).

-* When a user adds Japanese or Korean characters in the description property of a menu, the menu displays distorted characters for Japanese and Korean language text.
-(NPR-31331).
+* When a user adds Japanese or Korean characters in the description property of a menu, the menu displays distorted characters for Japanese and Korean language text (NPR-31331).

 * When a user focuses on left rail fields and uses a keyboard shortcut to paste content, it pastes the content of the page editor clipboard instead of the content copied from the left rail fields (NPR-31169).